XJINE/Unity_TransparentWindowManager/README.md

 ## Note

-Sometimes tearing occurs and I can't find the cause.
-However, this is not serious.
+Sometimes gets tearing and I can't find the cause.
+However, it is not serious.

 There is a little jaggy even if use anti-aliasing, especially in low-dpi.